 “I promise!” she laughed, showing me her growing baby bump!
 “I think it’s a girl!”

 I was so happy that I did a little happy dance!
 I explained that I had been waiting to meet someone that we could bless and that we had a bag of things to give her (and a whole lot more at home).
-She was ecstatic and her laughter was filled with wonder.
-Surprised that a complete stranger would take the time to open up their hearts to someone they don’t know, she thanked me sincerely, saying she is so grateful.
+She seemed so surprised that a complete stranger would take the time to open up their hearts to someone they don’t know and thanked me sincerely, saying she is so grateful.
 I had made a friend.
 “Oh and here’s a little treat for you too!”
 I said, passing her a box of biscuits that I had grabbed from the cupboard at home.
 It was as if we were destined to meet.
 I mean, the woman is pregnant.
 She needs chocolate.

 Since meeting Grace I’ve felt so inspired to make a difference.
 I can’t wait to see her next week, when I bring a few more goodies for baby and a some spoils for her.